Jakub Jeřábek

-Jakub Jeřábek (born 12 May 1991) is a Czech professional ice hockey defenseman who is currently playing with HC Oceláři Třinec in the Czech Extraliga (ELH).
+Jakub Jeřábek (born 12 May 1991) is a Czech professional ice hockey defenseman for HC Oceláři Třinec in the Czech Extraliga (ELH).
+Originally undrafted by teams in the National Hockey League (NHL), Jeřábek has previously played for the Montreal Canadiens, Washington Capitals, and St. Louis Blues.

 Playing career

 Jeřábek played as a youth with his hometown club, HC Plzeň.
 Undrafted, he remained in the Czech Republic and made his senior debut with Plzeň in the Czech Extraliga during the 2008–09 season.

 Over the following three seasons, Jeřábek continued his development before cementing a full-time role on the blueline of Plzeň in the 2012–13 season.
 In establishing himself as the club's top defenseman, Jeřábek was recognised in the 2015–16 season, as the league's best defenseman in compiling 33 points in 52 games with Plzeň.

 To play at a higher level, Jeřábek left Plzeň after eight senior seasons in signing a one-year contract with Russian outfit, Vityaz of the Kontinental Hockey League (KHL) on 5 May 2016.
 In the ensuing 2016–17 season, Jeřábek instantly assumed the role as Vityaz's top pairing defenseman.
 He led the blueline with 5 goals and 29 assists for 34 points in 59 games, placing him 6th in overall scoring.
 He was also selected to represent Vityaz at the 2017 KHL All-Star Game.

-In attracting NHL interest and at the conclusion of his contract with Vityaz, Jeřábek signed a one-year, entry-level contract with the Montreal Canadiens on 1 May 2017.
-In the 2017–18 season, Jeřábek was initially assigned to AHL affiliate, Laval Rocket.
+In attracting National Hockey League (NHL) interest and at the conclusion of his contract with Vityaz, Jeřábek signed a one-year, entry-level contract with the Montreal Canadiens on 1 May 2017.
+In the 2017–18 season, Jeřábek was initially assigned to American Hockey League (AHL) affiliate, Laval Rocket.
 On 22 November 2017, he received his first recall to the NHL.
 He appeared in 25 games with the Canadiens before on 21 February 2018, Jeřábek was traded to the Washington Capitals in exchange for a fifth-round pick in the 2019 NHL Entry Draft.
-Jeřábek played in 11 games during his first season with the Capitals, and scored his only goal with the Caps against his former team in a March game against the Canadiens.
+Jeřábek played in 11 games during his first season with the Capitals, and scored his only goal with the Caps in a March game against the Canadiens.
 Jeřábek also started the first two playoff games of the first round against the Columbus Blue Jackets during the Capitals' 2018 Stanley Cup run, but was subsequently scratched for fellow rookie Christian Djoos.